bleeckerj/blog-tutorial-demo/src/content/blog/2022/09/what-is-what-is-design-fiction-9031.md

 ---
-title: 'What Is Design Fiction'
+title: 'What Is Design Fiction?
+(2)'
 pubDate: 2022-09-28 20:09:58.821419+00:00
 description: 'What is Design Fiction?'
 seo: "Uncover the essence of Design Fiction and its profound impact on imagining future possibilities through objects.
 Dive into a thought-provoking discussion on how design fiction transcends traditional prose, offering a fresh perspective on envisioning the future.
 Discover our new book, 'The Manual of Design Fiction,' for a comprehensive guide on redefining creativity and innovation in design.
 Explore the historical roots of design fiction and join us in reimagining the future through tangible artifacts."